.Net Core is an exciting framework to work with and if you’re wondering what is this fuss about, I’ll explain everything in just 12 statements.

 10. You don’t need to rewrite everything

-If you think of trying out .Net Core, but still using .Net Framework, don’t worry. .Net Core and .Net Framework can’t work together directly, but you can build your library targeting .Net Standard. .Net Framework 4.6.2 can reference .Net Core 2.0 libraries and higher versions of .Net Framework supports a higher version of .Net Standard.
+If you think of trying out .Net Core, but still using .Net Framework, don’t worry. .Net Core and .Net Framework can’t work together directly, but you can build your library targeting .Net Standard. .Net Framework 4.6.2 can reference .Net Standard 2.0 libraries and higher versions of .Net Framework supports a higher version of .Net Standard.
 All supported versions are listed here, at the bottom: https://dotnet.microsoft.com/platform/dotnet-standard.

-I personally work in a solution, where we have multiple older projects in .Net Framework, but a few ones in .Net Core as well, working together.
+I personally work in a solution, where we have multiple older projects in .Net Framework, but a few ones in .Net Standard as well, working together.

-Important note – porting existing projects to .Net Cora can be trivial or not possible at all.
+Important note – porting existing projects to .Net Core can be trivial or not possible at all.
 The problem might be with legacy libraries that were written for .Net Framework and will not work on .Net Core.
-In those cases you would need to rewrite you project to use different libraries and that can take time.
+In those cases, you would need to rewrite your project to use different libraries and that can take time.